The Ultimate Guide to Vero Beach, Florida (From a Local)

 Vero Beach, Florida, is part of the Treasure Coast on the Atlantic Coast in Central East Florida.
 Not only is it a town with a beautiful beach and long history as the Dodgers spring training facility, but it is the place I call home.
-Vero is located between Melbourne and West Palm Beach.
+Moving to Vero Beach, halfway between Melbourne and West Palm Beach, was an excellent decision for us.
 We use these coordinates often when describing where we live to those who aren’t familiar.
 Is Vero Beach nice?
 No matter what reason you have for being in Vero Beach, you’ll find much enjoyment in one of the lesser commercialized and prettiest places on the Eats Coast.
 Here is your ultimate guide to Vero Beach, Florida.

 Where to Eat

 Vero Beach has several local restaurants that offer tasty dishes, early-bird dining specials, fresh seafood, and the best Asian cuisine for miles.
-Here are the places I recommend:
+The places I recommend are:

 - Waldos (in the historic Driftwood Hotel) for seafood, salads, burgers